MonsterBagels/my-cachyos-setup/README.md

 This is required so that CachyOS plays nicely with my Windows 11 install.

 ### 3. Post Install Recommendations
 Ran into an issue setting the WiFi region.
 It turns out that my onboard WiFi & BT adapter [doesn't have a working linux driver](https://www.reddit.com/r/homelab/comments/1iw23f3/anybody_know_if_mediatek_tp_link_7927_wifi_7_is/).
 WiFi is okay but I need Bluetooth for my controller so I bought a TP-Link UB500 which does have a linux driver.
+I also enabled global menu, updated tldr, and installed the appimage manager.

 ### Boot Manager Configuration
 Setting up rEFInd is straight forward as it autodetects OS installs.
 I ended up going with the [refind-theme-regular](https://github.com/bobafetthotmail/refind-theme-regular) theme but others can be found [here](https://refind-themes-collection.netlify.app/).
 I only had to set the resolution to max in refind.conf and rename the CachyOS and Windows icons so the correct ones were used.